 “In every community, every county, there are certain buildings, certain neighborhoods, open spaces, which traditionally have had special meaning for local residents and which proclaim to all comers the unique character and heritage of that particular place.”
 Mavis Bryan, Zoning for Community Preservation

-The Newhouses, a family with deep Idaho roots and active in Boise society, moved in the summer of 1938 and shortly after the home was featured in the Idaho Statesman.
-The reporter noted that the majority of rooms were painted in various shades of blue to compliment the family’s antique collection.
+The Newhouses, a family with deep Idaho roots and active in Boise society, moved in the summer of 1938.
+Shortly after, the home was featured in the Idaho Statesman.
+The reporter noted the majority of rooms were painted in various shades of blue to compliment the family’s antique collection.
 In a true moment of history repeating itself, the current dining room, a favorite of all who visit, is currently painted a beautiful shade of blue.
-The Idaho Statesman proclaimed it “one of the city’s most charming houses,” and over 80 years later, we couldn’t agree more!
+The Idaho Statesman proclaimed it “one of the city’s most charming houses.”
+And over 80 years later, we couldn’t agree more!

-At Windermere Powerhouse Group we often field inquiries about our own iconic office building, also part of Idaho’s Historical Register.
+At Windermere Powerhouse Group we often field inquiries about our iconic office building, which is on the National Historical Register.
 Built in 1913, the building originally housed the Beaver River Power Company, a competitive start-up that produced coal-fired electricity for downtown Boise and the Valley’s trolley system.
 Over the years, hydroelectricity replaced steam turbines and the building became reclassified as a “non-performing asset.”
 In 2000, the building was restored and transformed into a venue for weddings, proms and special events.
 More recently, we were blessed with the opportunity to locate our Windermere Powerhouse Group brokerage within these four walls.
 Many of our friends and clients previously built fond memories here, and we feel honored to keep that tradition.
 When you walk through our doors you’ll instantly feel welcome, and see how we embrace our growing city while honoring the past that brought us here.

-If you would like a tour of the Windermere Powerhouse Group office, you are welcome to stop by.
-Share a cup of coffee with beans we roast in house, see the beautiful remodel and of course, we are always here to help you with all of your real estate needs.
+If you would like a tour of the Windermere Powerhouse Group office, our doors are open.
+Share a cup of coffee with beans we roast in house and see the beautiful remodel.
+And, of course, we are always here to help you with all of your real estate needs.
 621 S 17th St. Boise, 208-920-5966, email@example.com